 The Justice Department quickly filed a lawsuit against Apple, seeking a court order to require Apple to create the technology to circumvent its own security measures.
 With Apple poised to defy the court order, a battle over privacy versus national interest began brewing.

 But just as quickly as the battle heated, it turned to a slow simmer.
-The FBI withdrew its request for a court order, saying it no longer needed Apple's help--they were able to access the iPhone.
+The FBI withdrew its request for a court order, saying it no longer needed Apple's help--they were able to access the iPhone using a spy app.

 At first, there were many questions about how the FBI was able to access the phone, who helped them to hack it, and what the implications would be for pending and future criminal cases.